PayDevs/awful-oss-incidents/README.md

 ---

 ## Incident Categories
-... many incidents happened over time
+Many incidents occurred since the advent of the registries and became famous especially in frontend web development, which has a large developer base.

-... we classified them based on the core problem.
+We classified these incidents based on the core problem, describe them briefly, and state potential solutions to prevent them from happening again.

-> Please Note that we do not take sides and every side has it's own story.
-We just try to categorize and describe the problems, history, and consequences based on some articles.
+> Please note that when descibing these incidents, we try to not take sides as every side has it's own story.
+We just try to categorize and describe the problems, history, and consequences based on available articles.